lastlegume/lastlegume.github.io/_posts/2025-11-08-gradetable_section_names.markdown

 }
 ```

 Now, we define a new command that loops over the array to produce a table.
-This code is from an example in the documentation for arrayjobx with some variables changed and generates a table with all of the station names in one column and all of the station point values in the other.
+This code is from an example in the documentation for arrayjobx with some variables changed and generates a table with all the station names in one column and all the station point values in the other.
 So this seems like exactly what we want, besides the fact that this only works with a single column and is vertical (both of which could probably be changed), right?

 This seems fine on first glance, but it has a huge flaw that makes it impossible to recommend which is that **`\stationgradetable` must go after all questions were written** (i.e. on the last page).
 This goes against a big part of the motivation for this section/station grade table and is thus a fatal flaw.
 I include this in the post, however, because I think it is the cleanest approach if one wanted to modify the .cls file for the exam class.
 The exam class already needs 2 runs to generate the gradetable, so if you could implement this in the class file to store the point values in the first run then draw the table on the second run, this would work well and most likely be ideal solution.
 I haven't checked the .cls file for the exam class too closely, but I would guess (and vaguely remember reading something about this) that the class itself does something similar with the normal gradetable, summing points in the first run and then drawing it on a subsequent run (which can take up to 4 runs for a gradetable based on pages).